newrelic/newrelic-dotnet-agent/src/Agent/NewRelic/Profiler/README.md

 ## Instrumentation Refreshes (using reJIT)

-When instrumentation in the `extensions` changes on disk, the profiler will re-instrument the application to reflect the new instrumentation.
+When instrumentation in the `extensions` directory changes on disk, the profiler will re-instrument the application to reflect the new instrumentation.
 Here's how that works:

  * The managed agent watches the `extensions` directory.
 When it notices a change it notifies the profiler by invoking `InstrumentationRefresh`.
  * The profiler creates a pointer to the previous instrumentation and then reads in the new instrumentation (including any "live" instrumentation we've received from the RPM service).